Moving to New York City Alone

 Safety is Key

 New York is a safe city for the most part, but you need to keep certain things in mind when you move here alone.
-Most of it is common sense, but here are some things I tend to do –
+Most of it is common sense, but here are some things to consider –

-- I choose to walk on streets that have people on them, and tend to avoid ones that are empty or deserted.
-I find it best to stick to well lit and well populated streets, especially at night.
+- Walk on streets that have people on them.
+It is best to stick to well lit and well populated streets, especially at night.

-- I double lock my doors from the inside at night and put the safety chain on, even though I live in a doorman building.
+- Double lock my doors from the inside at night and put the safety chain on as building management is likely to have master keys.

-- I have a motion activated camera at home that I turn on when I am away, especially when I have requested any repair work to be done in my apartment when I am at work.
+- Consider getting a motion activated camera at home, especially when you have requested any repair work to be done while you are at work.

-- If you have a fire escape that has a window into your apartment, you should keep the windows closed so no one can enter your apartment.
-I lived in an apartment with a fire escape, and my neighbor locked themselves out and managed to use the window in my apartment to get to their apartment through the fire escape.
-This made me realize how easy it can be to get in through a window.
+- If you have a fire escape that has a window into your apartment, keep the windows closed so no one can enter your apartment.

-Moving to New York City alone can feel like a daunting idea, but I have found it to be one of the most rewarding experiences of my life.
-Speaking from experience, moving to NYC in 1999 is definitely one of the best decisions I ever made being surrounded by the energy, diversity, and opportunity here has truly made me come into my own.
+Moving to New York City alone can feel like a daunting idea, but it can be one of the most rewarding experiences of your life.
+Speaking from experience, moving to NYC is definitely one of the best decisions I ever made being surrounded by the energy, diversity, and opportunity here has truly made me come into my own.

 I hope the tips for moving to NYC alone I have shared from my personal experience are helpful.
 I sincerely believe that you need to want to make the move, be prepared for the high cost of living, and the need to put yourself out there to make new friends and connections to make it here.